veliovgroup/Meteor-Files/docs/insert.md

         Explicitly set the fileId for the file
       </td>
       <td>
-        This is an optionnal parameters `Random.id()` will be used otherwise
+        This is an optional parameters `Random.id()` will be used otherwise
       </td>
     </tr>
     <tr>